loftwah/linux-for-pirates/README.md

 You might imagine that logistics professionals are responsible for the planning, implementation, and management of the efficient, effective, and timely flow and storage of goods, services, and related information from the point of origin to the point of consumption.
 They play a crucial role in ensuring that the logistics processes are efficient and effective, and in supporting the needs and requirements of the organization.

+##### Supply Chain Management

+Supply chain management professionals are responsible for the coordination and management of the flow of goods, information, and services from raw material suppliers to end customers.
+Supply chain management professionals often work on tasks such as:

+**Managing relationships with suppliers:** Supply chain management professionals might work to manage relationships with suppliers, negotiating contracts and ensuring that the company's needs are met in a timely and cost-effective manner.

+**Managing the flow of goods:** Supply chain management professionals might work to manage the flow of goods from raw material suppliers to end customers, ensuring that the right products are delivered to the right place at the right time.

+**Ensuring efficiency and effectiveness:** Supply chain management professionals might work to ensure that the supply chain is efficient and effective, and identify and implement improvements where necessary.

+**Collaborating with other teams:** Supply chain management professionals might work closely with other teams such as finance, marketing, and sales to ensure that the company is meeting its goals and objectives.

+You might imagine that supply chain management professionals are responsible for the coordination and management of the flow of goods, information, and services from raw material suppliers to end customers.
+They play a crucial role in ensuring that the supply chain is efficient and effective, and in supporting the needs and requirements of the organization.

 #### Sales

 Sales professionals are responsible for the promotion and sale of a company's products and services.
 Sales professionals often work on tasks such as: